 One Mom’s Story of Infertility Struggles and Survivor’s Guilt

 I always thought that getting pregnant would be easy.
-After all, that’s what my PE teacher in high school said: Sex would inevitably result in a baby or perhaps the life sentence of an STD.
+After all, that’s what my PE teacher in high school said: Sex would inevitably result in a baby.
 I spent my twenties trying not to get pregnant.
 I thought babies were cute but I certainly wasn’t ready to have one.
 I was on a mission to grow my career, travel and dine at trendy restaurants during the coveted prime-time people watching hours.
 Little did I know of the fertility trials that lay ahead.

 When I got married at 34, I still wasn’t ready to have kids but had heard a lot of people say, “you’re never ready.”
 I figured they knew what they were talking about, so I threw the pill and caution into the wind.
 But contrary to what my PE teacher had said, pregnancy turned out not to be a guaranteed outcome of sex.
 Absolutely nothing happened for the months following our nuptials, and nothing continued to happen over the next nine months into the new year while my husband and I were “not not” trying.